 Local Sightings is a showcase of new films from the Northwest that puts homegrown talent in front of Seattle audiences and connects artists from Alaska to Oregon in a celebration of film from the region.
 Produced every year by Northwest Film Forum, the festival features new films, parties, juried prizes and film conversation.
 Screenings are only part of the story: artist talks, performances and networking events held throughout the week allow film lovers and filmmakers to explore local creativity together.
 In 2012, Seattle Weekly called Local Sightings the “best film festival” in Seattle.

-Local Sightings 2013 features an opening night selection from first-time Seattle director Brendan Flynn, a sumptuously stylized (yet strikingly naturalistic) black and white debut feature, Walking Against The Wind.
+Local Sightings 2013 featured an opening night selection from first-time Seattle director Brendan Flynn, a sumptuously stylized black and white debut feature, Walking Against The Wind.
 In recent years, Local Sightings has heralded many new talents from the region, including Stranger Genius award nominee Zach Weintraub, and Filmmaker Magazine‘s “25 Faces To Watch” honoree Nandan Rao.
-Both are previous winners of Local Sightings festival awards and have new projects in the 2013 program.

 If you prefer the home-grown to the over-blown, Local Sightings is for you!